Making your option choices in school? Get inspired and pick the future you want

 You'd also help farmers, landowners and government departments understand issues such as crop diversity, sustainable land use and adapting to climate change.

-• Solve agricultural engineering problems
+• solving agricultural engineering problems

 Depending on the size of the company you work for, you might also manage and coordinate sales, or do marketing and technical support.
 It would be important to be willing to work flexibly.

-You would need to keep up to date with new developments in technology and production methods.
+You'd need to keep up to date with new developments in technology and production methods.

 Hours

-You would normally work 9am to 5pm, Monday to Friday, though when you're out and about your working hours may be longer, depending on the job.
+You'd normally work 9am to 5pm, Monday to Friday, though when you're out and about your working hours may be longer, depending on the job.

 Environment